Baking Great Bread at HomeSoft, cheesy sandwich bread with sharp cheddar and pickled jalapeños

 Room Temperature

-Store in a bread bag or wrapped in a towel for 3-4 days at room temperature.
+3-4 days in a bread bag or wrapped in a clean towel

 Frozen